MorenoLaQuatra/mlq.github.io/_talks/phd_presentation_2020.md

 ---

 Using a video presentation I show some of the research trends investigated during my PhD studies.
-I give an very high-level overview multilingual and timeline summarization tasks that we address by using **NLP** and **Deep Learning** .
+I give an very high-level overview multilingual and timeline summarization tasks that we address by using NLP and Deep Learning.

 <hr>